 “Molly and Tenbrooks (The Race Horse Song),” with Bill Monroe, recorded October 28, 1947:

-Our Clawhammer Banjo instructor gave a fun Zoom workshop recently, covering moveable banjo chords, playing up the neck, and more.
+Our Clawhammer Banjo instructor gave a fun Zoom workshop recently, covering movable banjo chords in G tuning, playing up the neck, and more.
 Watch the full session here.Read More

 Our Beginning Banjo and Bluegrass Banjo instructor gave an engaging and wide-ranging Zoom workshop recently, with tips on improving your playing no matter your level.
 Watch the video here.Read More